Handmade brick, glazed brick and hand painted tiles

 Staton worked closely with the Newton Leys Public Art Commission Steering Group.
 Early in the design process the Steering Group visited the brick maker and were shown the various measures put in place to increase sustainability, including extracting clay on site, harvesting wood locally, and the use of state of the art wood fired kilns.
 A second group visit took in Rushton Lodge, the artist was able to share her enthusiasm for this delightful triangular building, designed by Sir Thomas Tresham (father of one of the Gunpowder Plotters) and constructed between 1593 and 1597.
 It is a physical symbol building of Tresham’s Roman Catholicism: the number three, symbolising the Holy Trinity, is apparent everywhere.
 There are three floors, trefoil windows and three triangular gables on each side.
 The building was designed when Tresham was imprisoned for his Catholicism, and was defiantly constructed on his release.

-Alphonso will be completed in September 2021 and was produced with a Section 106 budget of £150k
+Alphonso was completed in September 2021, produced with a Section 106 budget of £150k